 Beavers were also hunted for a musky, oily anal secretion called castoreum, which they use to mark their territory and waterproof their fur.
 Castoreum is rich in a compound called salicylic acid, which is derived from the tree bark that beavers eat, particularly willow trees.
 Willow bark extract was the original source of aspirin, so castoreum was much sought-after by ancient and medieval physicians for its purported medicinal properties.
 In Europe, it was believed that castoreum was produced in the beaver’s testicles and was said to cure almost everything, including headaches, fever, toothache, flatulence, and women’s gynaecological afflictions.
 The ancient Romans even burnt this oily brown secretion in lamps to supposedly induce abortions.

 Many bestiaries of old claimed that the beaver knew the worth of its own testicles.
 It was said that when pursued by huntsmen and unable to escape, a beaver would bare its enormous teeth and set to work castrating itself, surrendering its testicles to its attackers and thereby saving its life.
-Some even claimed that if a castrated beaver was chased in future, it would run to an elevated spot and lift up his legs to show the hunter that the object of his pursuit was no longer there.
+Some even claimed that if a castrated beaver was chased in future, it would run to an elevated spot and lift up its legs to show the hunter that the object of his pursuit was no longer there.

 The beaver’s alleged act of self-castration was, of course, complete nonsense.
 For a start, unlike most mammals, beaver testicles don’t bob around between the legs – they’re actually hidden inside the body.
 While this may have validated the idea at the time that the animal had been castrated in some way, this anatomical design does, of course, mean that a beaver couldn’t chew off his own testicles even if he wanted to.
 (Castoreum, as it later turned out, wasn’t produced by the testicles at all but in a pair of organs near the anus, which connect to internal castor sacs.
 Both males and females produce it to mark their territories.)